 What Happens During Arm Lift Surgery?

 Depending on the amount of skin and excess tissue removed, your scars may vary.
-There are different techniques for arm lift surgery:
+There are different techniques for arm lift surgery.
+The techniques used are dependent on the scale of the operation.
+Ideally, your surgeon will use the technique that results in a shorter surgery and recovery time.

-- Standard – this technique uses two incisions and is suitable for someone with a fair amount of excess skin and fat.
+Standard – this technique uses two incisions and is suitable for someone with a fair amount of excess skin and fat.
+There will be one incision from the elbow to the armpit.
+The second incision will be between the triceps and biceps.
+Your scar will be hidden when you’re arms are by your side.

-- Limited-incision – this works best if you have loose skin in the lower inner arm but not too much fat.
+Limited-incision – this works best if you have loose skin in the lower inner arm but not too much fat.
+It uses a minimal incision in a crescent shape under the armpit.
+With this technique, your scar will be hidden under the armpit.

 What are the Benefits of Arm Lift Surgery?